MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-the-Data-Multitenant.md

         When the process ends, a file named **navcommandresult.txt** is saved to the [!INCLUDE[nav_windows_md](../developer/includes/nav_windows_md.md)] installation folder.
 If the command succeeded, the file will contain text like `[0] [06/12/17 14:36:17] The command completed successfully in '177' seconds.` If the command failed, another file named **naverrorlog.txt** will be generated.
 This file contains details about the error(s) that occurred.

-    For more information about generation symbols, see [Running C/SIDE and AL Side-by-Side](developer/devenv-running-cside-and-al-side-by-side.md).
+    For more information about generation symbols, see [Running C/SIDE and AL Side-by-Side](../developer/devenv-running-cside-and-al-side-by-side.md).

-4. Publish the V2 extension versions that were published on the old environment
+4. <a name="PublishOld"></a>Publish the V2 extension versions that were published on the old environment

     For each extension version, run the the [Publish-NAVApp](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.apps.management/publish-navapp) cmdlet of the [!INCLUDE[adminshell](../developer/includes/adminshell.md)]:

     ```
     Publish-NAVApp -ServerInstance <ServerInstanceName> -Path <ExtensionFileName>
     ```
-5. Publish new versions of the Microsoft extensions
+5. <a name="PublishNew"></a>Publish new versions of the Microsoft extensions

     The [!INCLUDE[prodshort](../developer/includes/prodshort.md)] installation media (DVD) includes several new versions of Microsoft extensions (that is, extensions that have **Microsoft** as the publisher).
 If your old deployment uses these extensions, you have to upgrade the old versions to the new versions.